Bickle Fire Truck Restoration

 Cliff Cowcill with Grandchildren and Bickle Truck Circa 1990s

-After several years in storage, the museum is now completing additional cosmetic restoration work needed before placing the Bickle on display within the lower gallery.
+After several years in storage, the museum completed additional cosmetic restoration work needed before placing the Bickle on display within the lower gallery.

 Bickle Pin